 Summer is often the best time for our clients to travel, especially for those who are travelling with the family.
-However, it’s worth bearing in mind that only a handful of destinations in Asia have good weather in July and August.
-Across the Far East, Southeast Asia and the Indian Subcontinent summer temperatures can soar to unbearable heights and the monsoon rains threaten to make your holiday a washout.
-Thankfully, there are exceptions and we can wholeheartedly recommend the following destinations during summer months.
+However, it’s worth bearing in mind that there are only a handful of holiday destinations in Asia that have good weather in July and August.
+Across the Far East, Southeast Asia and the Indian Subcontinent summer temperatures can soar to unbearable heights and the monsoon rains threaten to make your holidays to Asia a washout.
+Thankfully, there are exceptions and we can wholeheartedly recommend the following best places to visit in Asia during the summer months.

-Summer in Indonesia is the very best time of year to visit.
+Summer across the Indonesian Islands make for the very best holiday destinations in Asia.
 Bali promises a winning dose of culture and luxury – our Ultimate Aman Experience combines Amankila, Amandari and Aman Villas at Nusa Dua – or our Boutique Indonesia tour explores further flung tropical islands including Lombok and Moyo Island.
-Central and East Coast Sri Lanka has warm and sunny tropical weather in July and August and some excellent resorts have opened up here in recent years, such as Ulagalla in the Cultural Triangle and Jungle Beach near Trincomalee.
+Other great Asia holiday destinations include; Central and East Coast Sri Lanka, which has warm and sunny tropical weather in July and August and some excellent resorts have opened up here in recent years, such as Ulagalla in the Cultural Triangle and Jungle Beach near Trincomalee.
 Sri Lanka’s south coast is also lovely from mid-August.

-Ladakh in Northern India is another one of our summer favourites: look forward to brilliant sunshine, stunning clear blue skies and Himalayan mountains dotted with Buddhist temples.
+Ladakh in Northern India is another one of our summer favourites to holiday in Asia: look forward to brilliant sunshine, stunning clear blue skies and Himalayan mountains dotted with Buddhist temples.
 Stay at The Ultimate Travelling Camp or do a Shakti Village Walk Experience for a stylish yet authentic taste of this unique Himalayan region.
 Koh Samui in the Gulf of Thailand also enjoys sunny and dry weather during summer months, unlike Phuket in the Andaman Sea.
 The Four Seasons Koh Samui is one of Ampersand’s favourite beach hotels in Asia.

-Central Vietnam also is a great choice – whilst the south is mid-monsoon, Vietnam’s central beaches promise intense sunshine and the odd refreshing shower.
+Central Vietnam also is a great holiday destination in Asia – whilst the south is mid-monsoon, Vietnam’s central beaches promise intense sunshine and the odd refreshing shower.
 Vietnam’s two finest beach resorts are located in this region: Amanoi and the Six Senses Ninh Van Bay; interesting to note that this is both the GM’s favourite time of the year to be there.